-Under the leadership of the Vice President for Student Engagement & Success, the Division of Student Engagement & Success includes Admissions, Campus Life, Career Services, Counseling, Financial Aid, Fitness and Wellness, First Year Experience, Greek Life, Health Services, Intramural Sports and Recreation, Orientation, Residential Life, Student Rights and Responsibilities, and the Student Success Center.
+Under the leadership of the Vice President for Student Engagement & Success, the Division of Student

+Engagement & Success includes Admissions, Campus Life, Career Services, Counseling, Financial Aid, Fitness and Wellness, First Year Experience, Greek Life, Health Services, Intramural Sports and Recreation, Orientation, Residential Life, Student Rights and Responsibilities, University College and the Student Success Center.
 For complete information concerning these programs and services, see the GSW Weathervane Student Handbook, which is made available to all students by the Division of Student Engagement & Success.

-STUDENT IDENTIFICATION CARDS(CanesCard)
+STUDENT IDENTIFICATION CARDS (CanesCard)

-GSW provides every student with a CanesCard.
-The CanesCard is the official identification card for Georgia Southwestern State University.
-Students can use their CanesCard to access the Dining Hall, Higher Grounds, POD, and Chick-fil-A/Boar's Head Deli.
+IDENTIFICATION CARDS Georgia Southwestern State University provides every student with a CanesCard.
+The CanesCard is the official Identification Card for GSW.
+Students can use their CanesCard to access the Dining Hall, Café Campesino, convenience store and Chick-fil- A/ Tryon Market.